A programming language for the visual arts which can help any digital artist create complex animations and interactive installations

 each half a page long?
 Could the same thing be accomplished with a single

-• Consider the scale of the project.
+class that is a page and a half in total? - Consider the scale of the project.
 It’s not always necessary to build

 enterprise-level software on the first day.
 Explore first: figure out the